smtcoq/smtcoq/README.md

   Lfsc_Checker "name.smt2" "name.lfsc".
 End File.
 ```

-Compile `file.v`: `coqc file.v`.
+- Compile `name.v`: `coqc name.v`.
 If it returns `true` then CVC4 indeed proved that the problem was unsatisfiable.

+NB: Use `cvc4tocoq` script in `..smtcoq/src/lfsc/tests` to automatize above steps.

 ##### CVC4 as a Coq decision procedure